nitrain/nitrain/README.md

 ### Datasets and Loaders

-Datasets help you read in your images from wherever they are stored -- in a local folder with BIDS or datalad, in memory, on a cloud service.
-You can flexibly specify the inputs and outputs using glob patterns, BIDS entities, etc. Transforms can also be passed to your datasets as a sort of preprocessing pipeline that will be applied whenever the dataset is accessed.
+Datasets help you read in your images from wherever they are stored -- in a local folder, in memory, on a cloud service.
+You can flexibly specify the inputs and outputs using glob patterns, etc. Transforms can also be passed to your datasets as a sort of preprocessing pipeline that will be applied whenever the dataset is accessed.

 ```python
 from nitrain import datasets, transforms as tx